rosiecha/group_proj/README.md

 # Group Project
 This repository contains data for the bioinformatics group project.
+ESTs are saved to PC.